 As an example, let’s look at learning to drive.
 When you first get behind the wheel all of your attention is focused on just trying to keep the car going straight!
 There is little thought of anything other than the most basic operation of the vehicle.
 Then after many years of driving, most people have “funtionalized” their ability to drive in many different and varying environments.
-At this stage of the game it’s not unusual to see someone driving, talking on the cellphone, eating a donut, and drinking a latte ... all while operating their vehicle "safely."
+At this stage of the game it’s not unusual to see someone driving, talking on the cellphone, eating a donut, and drinking a latte ... all while operating their vehicle safely.
 If you asked the new driver to do all of that at once they wouldn’t be able to do it, but over time, most people can to varying degrees.

-Now look look at a training drill we practice called "5 count sumbrada" as another example.
-When you first learn the pattern you desperately try to just keep up and HOPE that you aren’t going to get hit!
-You can’t even imagine doing it fast, much less while inserting feints, half beats and off hand hits, savate and pananjakman, or with double stick, stick and knife, left handed, and asymmetrical weapons.
+Now let's look at a common martial arts example ...
+5 count sumbrada from the Filipino martial arts.
+(If you don't know this drill, insert your own example here.)
+When you first learn the pattern you try to just keep up and hope that you aren’t going to get hit.
+You can’t even imagine doing it fast, much less with added feints, half beats and off hand hits, savate and pananjakman, or with double stick, stick and knife, left handed, and asymmetrical weapons.
 Then as if that isn’t enough, add a third person in the mix “hunting” you with a knife while you are dealing with all of the above.

 Practicing a skill consistently over time allows a familiarity with the “environment” to form.
 Only when you start to feel at ease can you begin to explore that environment.
 When you are able to “explore” you can begin to functionalize.

 So how can we consistently train material without falling into this subtle trap?
 This problem is easily solved by progressively introducing variables to our training.
-By doing this we can train the same material over and over again without doing the same thing over and over again in a mechanical, rote fashion.
+By doing this we can train the same material over and over again ... without doing the same thing over and over again in a mechanical, rote fashion.